KaiErikNiermann/tech-interview-prep/docs/index.rst

 Modules
 -------

-To see a list of worked out solutions for common interview problems see the `sols` module.
+To see a list of worked out solutions for common interview problems see the `src` module.

 .. autosummary::
    :toctree: _autosummary
    :recursive:

-   sols
+   src